sarahjadeshu/retail-site/README.md

 >- Featured section on home page displays new arrivals and trending items.
 >- Products can be filtered by category and/or price.
 >- Products can be sorted by price.
->- Incorporates working shopping cart and check-out system with Stripe.
+>- Working shopping cart and check-out system with Stripe.
 >- Incorporates Strapi headless CMS for API and data management.
 >- Deploy.